ddc-java/ddc-day/index.md

 ## Notes

 * All examples of Markdown or LaTeX rendering are shown as blockquotes.
-These can be distinguished from normal blockquotes by the left border and padding: For actual blockquotes, this border is in "Deep Dive yellow", and there is `20px` of padding; for example renderings, the border is a dark gray, and the padding is only `10px`.
+These can be distinguished from normal blockquotes by the left border color: For actual blockquotes, this border is in "Deep Dive yellow"; for example renderings, it's dark gray.